pure-data/deken/README.md

 Main development of the plugin is still happening in *this* repository, so you might want to manually install the plugin to help testing new features.

-When installing the `deken-plugin`, Pd will use it if (and only if) it is newer than the version included in Pd.
+When manually installing the `deken-plugin`, Pd will use it if (and only if) it has a greater version number than the one included in Pd.
 In this case you will see something like the following in the Pd-console (you first have to raise the verbosity to `Debug`):

-> [deken]: installed version [0.2.1] < 0.2.3...overwriting!
+> `[deken]: installed version [0.2.1] < 0.2.3...overwriting!`
+> `deken-plugin.tcl (Pd externals search) in /home/frobnozzel/.local/lib/pd/extra/deken-plugin/ loaded.`

 ## Download/Install ##